 South Kilworth joined the trust on 1 Sept 2020 with an anticipated deficit for 20/21 year.
-Classes and staffing structures were amended during the year to eliminate further future deficits.
-In addition, the Pupil Admission Number ("PAN") of the school was increased upon joining the trust, leading to increased long term funding opportunity from higher pupil numbers.
-In addition, there has been increased emphasis on promotional activities aimed at increasing pupil numbers over the long term to the new capacity levels and the trust is confident that this will be achieved over the medium term.
+Classes and staffing structures were amended in 20/21 improve the financial situation and the school returned a small surplus.
+There is increased emphasis on promotional activities aimed at increasing pupil numbers over the long term to the new capacity levels and the trust is confident that this will be achieved over the medium term.